e0958902/tp/docs/DeveloperGuide.md

 ### Simulated Time
-Talk about the advanced feature.
+This is an advanced feature.
 Offset based on the system time so that the user or developer does not have to worry about calculating the time and can just type in the time.

 ## Product scope
 ### Target user profile
 People who are taking medications on a daily basis.

 ### Value proposition
 MediTracker ensures that you would not forget your overall schedule on what time and day to take your medication.
 Ensuring that you would not forget your next dose of medication.